Military Veterans

 in the North Atlantic, Sept, 1942.

-With the Battle of the Atlantic won by early 1945, Mayo and her sister ships of DESRON 7 headed for the Pacific.
 The famous "Tank Buster" of Salerno was now nicknamed the Mayo Maru and almost immediately began escorting transports and materials to Okinawa for a possible invasion of Japan.

 In December 1940, the squadron was reformed at Newport, Rhode Island and until the end of the European War was actively engaged in escort duties throughout the Atlantic and Mediterranean Theaters.
 In May 1945, the squadron was reformed at San Diego, California and operated with the Pacific Fleet for the remainder of World War II.